Animal Control Bylaw Review

 I live along a busy City corridor - Union Street.
 Apart from the daily routine of EMS vehicles hurrying in both directions, there is a constant flow of automobile, truck, bus and City maintenance vehicle traffic.
 Left to roam free, neighbourhood cats frequently cross from one side of Union to the other, and I have personally witnessed a near accident involving a cat dashing in front of the path of a cyclist as they were being passed by a car.
 It could well have been a fatal collision, for the cyclist.
 The owners of the cat have been consulted by neighbours a number of times, but fail to understand their responsibility as pet owners.
 I'm sure that citywide, this is by no means a unique occurrence.
 It would improve safety on our streets if cat owners were obliged to restrict their animals from roaming freely . . .
 Can you expand the existing by-law to include this element?

-Derek Complin asked almost 4 years agoHello and thank for the question.
+Derek Complin asked about 4 years agoHello and thank for the question.
 The current by-law does contain a provision prohibiting cats from trespassing on private property (Section 4.21).
 Cats are not currently subject to 'at-large' provisions, which would cover cats that are in a place other than the property owned or occupied by its owner and not under the control of its owner or another person acting on behalf of the owner, such as the situation you describe above.
 As part of the review staff are considering having cats in the urban area subject to at-large provisions.

 -